CITY MUSIC SOCIETY

 Printed programmes

 Printed programmes will be available at the concerts.
+These will not have been touched by hand before being given to you.

 Admission to all lunchtime concerts is Free.